 We started publishing regional and national rankings in 2012 in response to myriad emails from aspiring animators and game designers asking us what the best schools were in the US, a given State, or in a particular area of the country.
-In preparing the 2017 rankings, we considered hundreds of schools in the US that offered programs geared towards animation or game design.
+In preparing this year's rankings, we considered hundreds of schools in the US that offered programs geared towards animation or game design.
 In the end, our goal is to give students access to ample information so they can make an informed decision about the school they choose to attend and the program they pursue.

 The criteria we used in making this list consists, in no particular order, of the following:

 - Academic reputation

 - Admission selectivity

 - Value as it relates to tuition and indebtedness